-If your dog shows little interest in toys, then it's important that you are sticking to toys and games that allow you to play with them.
-The extra motivation and excitement from you can help build your bond, and a healthier routine.
+If your dog shows little interest in toys, then it's important that you are sticking to toys and games that allow you to play with your dog.
+The extra motivation and excitement from you can help build your bond and a healthier routine.

 Diet and exercise are the foundation of a healthy pet, so keeping them physically active can reduce the risk of health issues like obesity and mobility problems.

 Whether you are trying to keep up with an active dog or are trying to encourage your lazy mutt to get moving, toys are a great outlet.
 Start small, especially with less active dogs, but make sure you build a consistent and fun routine.

 Using toys to work their jaws and massage their gums is an important part of their dental health.
 Chewing can strengthen their jaw muscles and aid in removing bacteria build-up on their teeth.

 Chewing is a low-energy level activity, and there are many toys to accommodate the different chewing styles of all ages and types of dogs.
 Always monitor your pup while chewing to avoid choking or ingestion disasters.

 Dogs continue to learn from their critical adolescent stages through their most delicate senior years.
 They explore with their mouths, so toys are great ways to get them experience their environment and to interact with you and other animals.

 Toys can help to teach good behaviours, learn new skills, and even maintain cognitive function as they age.
 This can include both solo playtime and group play.